catseye/Robin/doc/Static_Analysis.markdown

 This goes along with the convention that the names of such functions end with `!`.
 However, we'd like to ensure this at the level of values rather than names; in Robin, values have types, but names do not.
-(It might be possible to use environment metadata to assign properties to names, as well as values, but I have not yet given this much thought.)

 As described in the Style document, the only "side-effects" in Robin are spawning a process, sending a message to a process, and receiving a message